ziu1986/lesson-code-review/index.md

 permalink: /
 ---

-# Collaborative distributed version control
+# Collaborative feedback: code reviews

-We have learned how to make a git repository for a single person.
+We have learned how to make a git repository for a single person and share it with several people.
+What about feedback?
-What about sharing?

 * Sharing by email or manually: isn't fun and doesn't scale, projects are limited to the time and cognition of one person.
 * One person's repository on the web: allows one person to keep track